 The New Mexico Historic Preservation Division, for example, says around 40 outhouses occupy historic ranches and homesteads in the state.

-But Melzer says there likely are hundreds more in the Southwest and people are beginning to collect them.
+But Melzer says there likely are hundreds more in the Southwest.
+Some people are beginning to collect them.
 One Roswell aficionado has amassed around a dozen or so, he said.

-Outhouses are also part of a number of properties listed on the National Register of Historic Places across the country.
-That's the case with the Anderson Lodge, an 1890 two-story multi-room log cabin in the Washakie near Meeteetse, Wyoming, listed on the registry along with its outhouse.
+Outhouses also are part of a number of properties listed on the National Register of Historic Places across the country.
+That's the case with the Anderson Lodge.
+It is an 1890 two-story multi-room log cabin in the Washakie near Meeteetse, Wyoming.
+It's listed on the registry along with its outhouse.

 Collector Ward Allan Minge bought the outhouse from another location and preserved it, Casa San Ysidro site manager Carol Lopez said.